codeware-sthlm/enjinex/README.md

 - `CERTBOT_EMAIL`: Usually the domain owner's email, used by Let's Encrypt as contact email in case of any security issues.

+#### Optional

+- `NODE_ENV`: For the official image this value is set to `production`, which means all renewal request are sent to Let's Encrypt `production` site.
+So, any other value e.g. `staging` or `abc` will use the `staging` site.

+- `DRY_RUN`: This value is set to `N` by default, which will create real certificates.
+When this is set to `Y` renewal requests are sent but no changes to the certificate files are made.
+Use this to test domain setup and prevent any mistakes from creating bad certificates.

 ### Persistent Volumes

 - `/etc/letsencrypt`: Generated domain certificates stored in domain specific folders.